-In celebration of the BCRPA's 60th Anniversary, HCMA Principal Paul Fast has written 'Spaces Between: Re-examining the role of community recreation facilities' for the Spring-Summer issue of Recreation & Parks BC.
-Read the magazine online here.
+In celebration of the British Columbia Recreation & Parks Association (BCRPA)'s 60th Anniversary, hcma Principal Paul Fast has written 'Spaces Between: Re-examining the role of community recreation facilities' for the Spring-Summer issue of Recreation & Parks BC.
+Read the piece here.

 Buildings should reflect who we are.
-Looking back on 60 years of BCRPA history affords us an opportunity to both reflect back and look forward on the role of recreation in our society.
-Over this time period the philosophy of recreation has evolved significantly.
-How well have our buildings reflected this change?
+Looking back on six decades of BCRPA history, we have an opportunity to re-examine the role of recreation in society.
+The philosophy has evolved over the years; how well is this reflected in our buildings?

-Previous generations defined community recreation predominately by the label of “sport”, or a pursuit that required physical activity, and the buildings designed during this era certainly reflected this attitude.
-Designed as simple, mostly stand-alone “boxes”, they were focused predominately on the provision of physical infrastructure for a single use sport.
-The primary goal was getting people in and out of the building as efficiently as possible and providing them with a high- quality sports experience along the way.
-Considerations around accessibility and inclusion were either not well understood or weren’t highly prioritized.
-These older buildings placed little value on the provision of natural light, fresh air and views – they were literally, dark boxes.
+Previous generations defined recreation through the label of sport, or pursuits that involve physical activity.
+The buildings—designed during this era as simple, standalone ‘boxes’—demonstrated that.
+They focused mainly on providing quality experiences through physical infrastructure for a single-use sport, with the goal of getting people in and out of the building as efficiently as possible.
+Considerations around accessibility and inclusion were either poorly understood or not prioritized, and little value was placed on natural light, fresh air, and views.
+These buildings were, quite literally, dark boxes.

-Today we subscribe to a much broader, more holistic view of recreation.
-The Framework for Recreation in Canada authored by the CPRA provides the following definition: “Recreation is the experience that results from freely chosen participation in physical, social, intellectual, creative and spiritual pursuits that enhance individual and community wellbeing”.
+Today, we subscribe to a broader, more holistic view of recreation.
+The Framework for Recreation in Canada, authored by the CPRA, provides the following definition: “Recreation is the experience that results from freely chosen participation in physical, social, intellectual, creative, and spiritual pursuits that enhance individual and community well-being.”

-Over the last year I’ve been working with a community in the Kootenays to envision the future of their aging building.
-In this building, the seniors have taken over one of the main corridors (the “in-between” spaces) for an informal floor-curling bonspiel.
-Kids sit on benches watching them, and any visitor that previously wasn’t aware of floor curling as a sport certainly is now.
-What started out as a pragmatic solution to a space challenge has turned into an opportunity for intergenerational gathering, recruitment and social engagement.
+Over the last year, I’ve been working with a community in the Kootenays to envision the future of an aging building.
+There, the seniors have taken over one of the main corridors—an ‘in-between space’—for an informal bonspiel.
+Kids sat on benches watching, and any visitor that previously had no knowledge of curling as a sport was certainly aware now.
+What started out as a pragmatic solution to a space challenge turned into an opportunity for inter-generational gathering and social engagement.

-If we really believe that recreation can be more than just physical activity, then we have to start investing in the spaces between the boxes, we have to start recognizing the importance of spaces that embrace connection to nature, accessibility, equity and social connection as their core values.
-We have to start applying effort, resources and intention to imagining spaces that will support this broader mandate.
-This is after all, where the magic happens!
+If we truly believe that recreation can be more than just physical activity, then we have to start investing in the spaces between the boxes.
+We have to start recognizing the importance of spaces that embrace connection to nature, accessibility, equity, and social connection as their core values.
+We have to start applying effort and resources to imagining the spaces that will support this intention.